wp-plugins/flexi-pages-widget/readme.txt

 1. Controls for the Flexi Pages Widget

 == Changelog ==
+* **2009-04-18: Version 1.5.1**
+	* Bug fix.
+Title now doesn't show when there is no items in the list.
+	* Frequently asked queries about private pages and password protected pages answered in FAQ.
 * **2009-04-07: Version 1.5**
 	* *Unlimited* instances of the Flexi Pages Widget can be added to the sidebar.
 	* New option to show date.
 This option, when selected displays creation or last modified date next to each page.